ciaber12/ciaber12/README.md

 - 👋 Hi, I’m @ciaber12, I'm 9
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning how to write a game in python with my dad
+- 🌱 I’m currently learning how to write a game in python with my dad, @billythakidd04

 <!---
 ciaber12/ciaber12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.